-10.4 MonitorWare Agent Shortcut Keys

-Use shortcut keys as an alternative to the mouse when working in MonitorWare Agent Client.
+10.4 MonitorWare Agent Shortcut Keys Use shortcut keys as an alternative to the mouse when working in MonitorWare Agent Client.
 Keyboard shortcuts may also make it easier for you to interact with MonitorWare Agent.
 All these shortkeys are usually available in textboxes only.
-Listed below are the available short keys:

-Press То

-CTRL+S Save

-CTRL+X Cut

-CTRL+C Сору

-CTRL+V Paste

-CTRL+Z Undo

-Note: This is in synchronization with most major Windows applications.

-10.5 Command Line Switches

-There are several command line switches available for using the agent via the command line.

--v Show version information

--i Install service

--u Remove (uninstall) service-r Run as console application

--r -o Run ONCE as console application

-If you install the service, you can start and stop the service with the "net start" and "net stop" commands.
+Listed below are the available short keys: Press То CTRL+S Save CTRL+X Cut CTRL+C Copy CTRL+V Paste CTRL+Z Undo Note: This is in synchronization with most major Windows applications.
+10.5 Command Line Switches There are several command line switches available for using the agent via the command line. -v Show version information -i Install service -u Remove (uninstall) service-r Run as console application-r -o Run ONCE as console application If you install the service, you can start and stop the service with the "net start" and "net stop" commands.
 By using the "-r" switch, you run it only on the command line.
 When you close the command line, the program will stop working.
 The "-v" switch gives you information about the version of the service.
+You can install the Service with a custom name by using the command line.
+Use <servicefile> -i "Service Name" to install the Service with a custom name, and use <servicefile> -u "Service Name" to uninstall the Service.
 You can import XML configuration files via the commandline as well.
 The syntax is quite easy.
 Simply execute the configuration client and append the name of the configuration file.
-This could look like this:

-mwclient.exe example.xmlSample for MonitorWare AgentCFGEvntSLog.exe example.xmlSample for EventReporterWINSyslogClient.exe example.xmlSample for WinSyslog

-or

-mwclient.exe "example.xml"Sample for MonitorWare AgentCFGEvntSLog.exe "example.xml"Sample for EventReporterWINSyslogClient.exe "example.xml"Sample for WinSyslog

-After this is executed, you will se the splash screen of the configuration client and then the import dialogue, which you have to confirm manually.
+This could look like this: mwclient.exe example.xmlSample for MonitorWare AgentCFGEvntSLog.exe example.xmlSample for EventReporterWINSyslogClient.exe example.xmlSample for WinSyslog RSyslogConfigClient.exe example.xml Sample for RSyslog Windows Agent or mwclient.exe "example.xml" Sample for MonitorWare Agent CFGEvntSLog.exe "example.xml" Sample for EventReporter WINSyslogClient.exe Sample for WinSyslog "example.xml" RSyslogConfigClient.exe Sample for RSyslog Windows Agent "example.xml" After this is executed, you will se the splash screen of the configuration client and then the import dialogue, which you have to confirm manually.
 For doing a silent import, the "/f" (without the quotes) parameter has to be appended.
 This will look like this: